Estimating the Number of Connected Components in a Graph via Subgraph Sampling

 provided $ d \geq 2^{\omega} $.

-\paragraph{Case II: $ d \leq 2^{\omega} $.} In this case, the previous construction is no longer feasible and we must construct another pair of graphs that have a smaller maximum degree.
+\paragraph{Case II: $ d \leq 2^{\omega} $.} In this case, the previous construction is no longer feasible and we must construct another pair of graphs with a smaller maximum degree.
 To this end, we consider graphs $ H $ and $ H' $ consisting of disjoint cliques of size at most $ \omega \geq 2 $, such that

 If $ \omega $ is odd, we set